lshapz/truthiness-code-challenge/README.md

 	14 < #your solution here
 end

-# DON'T touch the following line!
+# DO NOT touch the following line!

 returning_true